On the set of normalized dilatations of fully-punctured pseudo-Anosov maps

 Now starting at $\widehat{F_0}=S'_{r_2}$, inductively perform the following procedure: The image $F_i$ of $\widehat{F_i}$ in $T_f$ is some fiber surface.
 If some sector $t$ other than $s$ has a deep arc $a$, push $F_i$ downwards near $a$ through a vertex of $B$ to get another fiber surface $F_{i+1}$.
 In $\widehat{T_f}$, we have pushed $\widehat{F_i}$ across a vertex of $\widehat{B}$.
 Since the intersection of $\widehat{F_i}$ with $\widehat{B}$ is a train track with $-3 \chi(S)$ branches, and since we never push across $\widehat{s_0}$, $\widehat{F_i}$ must stay within $R$.
 Since there are finitely many vertices in $R$, this procedure ends eventually and we have the desired fiber surface. \end{proof}

-The strategy to proving \Cref{prop:singlehookexist} is now apparent: For each sector $s$ of $B$, we take a fiber surface $S$ as in \Cref{prop:manyfibersurfaces} and see if there is a minimum weight sector that is not deep.
+We pause for a moment to examine the progress we have made towards \Cref{prop:singlehookexist}: For each sector $s$ of $B$, we take a fiber surface $S$ as in \Cref{prop:manyfibersurfaces} and see if there is a minimum weight sector that is not deep.
 If so, \Cref{lemma:singlenondeephook} and \Cref{prop:singlehookresolution} implies \Cref{prop:singlehookexist}.
 If not, that is, every minimum weight sector is deep, then $s$ is the only minimum weight sector.
 Consider the two hooks $h_\beta$ of $s$.
 If $s$ is fan, then either some $\Gamma(h_\beta)$ is connected, in which case \Cref{prop:singlehookresolution} implies \Cref{prop:singlehookexist}, or \Cref{lemma:singledeephookfan} shows that $s$ satisfies (TBT).
 By applying this argument to all fan sectors $s$, we see that either \Cref{prop:singlehookexist} is true, or all fan sectors satisfy (TBT).
 The next ingredient we need in the proof is the following proposition which concerns the toggle sectors in the latter case.

 \begin{lemma} Suppose condition (TBT) is satisfied for all fan sectors.
 Suppose $s$ is a toggle sector and let $h_\beta$ be a hook of $s$.
 Then $\Gamma(h_\beta)$ is connected unless $e^\beta_{\delta_\beta+1}=e^\beta_1$.
 See \Cref{fig:sbf} left. \end{lemma}